Monday 9th October, 2023

 Massage guns are marketed as a wonder tool, but are they worth it, or even do a good job?

-Massage guns are marketed a wonder tool you can use to do self massage and help recover after a workout, but are they worth getting or just another marketing gimmick?
-When we looked at the marketing, functionality and science behind massage guns we found:
+Massage guns are marketed a wonder tool you can use to do self massage and help recover after a workout, but when we investigated we found that the marketing claims were dubious and deceptive, and many machines were massively overpriced for what they are.

 CONTENTS